kalisaNkevin/crms/README.md

 - **Node.js**: Make sure you have Node.js installed on your local machine.
 You can download it from [nodejs.org](https://nodejs.org/).
 - **npm or yarn**: Ensure you have one of these package managers installed. npm comes with Node.js, and you can install yarn by following the instructions on [yarnpkg.com](https://yarnpkg.com/).
+- **mockaroo** : Make sure you have an account on Mockaroo you use your own api keys to fetch the fake data. you can create on from [here](https://mockaroo.com)

 ### Installation